As Seen On

 - Traumatic brain injuries

 - Bruising or hematomas

 Truck Accident Law FAQDuring the free initial consultation that we offer to all prospective clients, we are happy to answer a variety of questions that will give you a better idea of what you can expect for your case, and how we can help you through this entire process.
 The following are a few examples but keep in mind that your situation will result in different answers, which is why it is so important to work with an experienced legal professional.

-In order to determine how much we will seek from the responsible party after your accident, we will need to go through a wide range of your financial circumstances in order to get a complete understanding of what you are owed.
+How much is my case worth?In order to determine how much we will seek from the responsible party after your accident, we will need to go through a wide range of your financial circumstances in order to get a complete understanding of what you are owed.
 We will begin by evaluating the pure financial impacts to your accident, such as your medical bills, lost wages, and other expenses, but will go further in order to calculate the monetary value of your non-economic impacts such as the pain and suffering that you have endured.

-While a settlement is generally an effective way to get the money that you deserve after an accident (in fact, 90% or more personal injury cases end in a settlement), it is important that you do so with the help of an experienced attorney.
+Should I settle directly with the insurance company?While a settlement is generally an effective way to get the money that you deserve after an accident (in fact, 90% or more personal injury cases end in a settlement), it is important that you do so with the help of an experienced attorney.
 Insurance companies focus their claims investigation process on identifying all possible reasons to reduce damages in a settlement, meaning that you will need to have an attorney help you negotiate the amount that you deserve.

 Meet the Attorney